Zatyshshia: Pre-war USSR

 From February 1920 again a member of the Ukrainian Soviet Socialist Republic, and with the formation of the Soviet Union on December 30, 1922, it was part of it.

 In the 1920s, the settlement began to be actively developed, a new school was opened, a new pond was built upstream.

 In May 1921, the Agricultural Society "Batrak" was organized in Zatyshsha.
 On November 9, the same year, it was renamed to "Vesna" (Spring).

 In 1923, a party cell and a Komsomol organization were established.
 The village council was opened.

 On August 11, 1925, in Zatyshshia took place one of the farewell ceremonies of Grigory Ivanovich Kotovsky, one of the most famous Red military figures of the Civil War.
-His body was transported by rail from Odessa to the mausoleum at the station Birzula in the MASSR (now Podilsk).
+His body was transported by rail from Odesa to the mausoleum at the station Birzula in the MASSR (now Podilsk).

 In 1926, an elevator for 100,000 poods was built.

 In 1930, a machine-tractor station was organized.

 Zatyshshia was relatively unaffected by Holodomor of 1932-1933.

-In April 1938, the station was used (48 cars) to evict 141 families (463 people) repressed from the Frunzivka district to the Kazakh SSR.
+In April 1938, the station was used (48 cars) to evict 141 families (463 people) repressed from Frunzivka Raion to the Kazakh SSR.

 In 1939, the tractor drivers of Zatyshshian machine-tractor station took part in the All-Union Agricultural Exhibition.

 As of 1941, there were 17 streets and alleys and 121 yards in Zatyshshia.
 There was a village council, an elevator, a machine-tractor station and a workshop, a district procurement office, a collective farm, forestry, a pharmacy, an outpatient clinic, and a secondary school.